velitasali/notes/_posts/2020-10-26-material-development-4-1.md

 ---
 layout: post
 author: tasali
-title: Material Development - Week 4.1
+title: Material Development
 date: 2020-10-26 13:00:00 +300
 description: Adapting Materials, Unit 4.
 summary: After adopting a material what a teacher certainly would do is adapting to the environment or for learners so that materials can achieve some level of authenticity.
 A good teacher will always adapt.
 tags: [adaptation, congruence, reordering, simplifying, modifying, deleting, adding, materials]
-category: ELAN453
+category: [ELAN453, Week 4-1]
 ---

 This chapter focuses on how you can adapt adopted materials within particular classroom environments.